Quick start

 What to enter

-- Enter total debt, total assets, and total equity from the balance sheet.
+- Enter total debt, total assets, and total equity from the same balance sheet date.

 - Enter EBIT from the income statement as earnings before interest and tax.

-- Enter interest expense for the same period as EBIT.
+- Enter interest expense for the same period as EBIT, not a different quarter or year.

 Example walkthrough